 The Company has elected the fair value option for the equity securities noted below that would otherwise be accounted for under the equity method of accounting.
-DSS, Inc. ("DSS"), New Electric CV Corporation ("NECV" formerly known as "American Premium Mining Corporation" ("APM")) and Value Exchange International Inc. ("Value Exchange International" or "VEII") are publicly traded companies and fair value is determined by quoted stock prices.
+DSS, Inc. ("DSS"), New Electric CV Corporation ("NECV" formerly known as "American Premium Mining Corporation" ("APM")), Value Exchange International Inc. ("Value Exchange International" or "VEII") and Sharing Services Global Corp. ("SHRG") are publicly traded companies and fair value is determined by quoted stock prices.
 The Company has significant influence but does not have a controlling interest in these investments, and therefore, the Company's investment could be accounted for under the equity method of accounting or elect fair value accounting.

 - The Company has significant influence over DSS.
-As of March 31, 2023 and December 31, 2022, the Company owned approximately 45.2% of the common stock of DSS, respectively.
+As of June 30, 2023 and December 31, 2022, the Company owned approximately 44.8% of the common stock of DSS, respectively.
 Our CEO is a stockholder and the Chairman of the Board of Directors of DSS.
 Chan Tung Moe, our Co-Chief Executive Officer and the son of Chan Heng Fai, is also a director of DSS.
-William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over NECV as the Company is the beneficial owner of approximately 0.8% of the common shares of NECV and one officer from the Company holds a director position on NECV's Board of Directors.
+William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over NECV as the Company is the beneficial owner of approximately 0.5% of the common shares of NECV and one officer from the Company held a director position on NECV's Board of Directors until April of 2023.
 Additionally, our CEO is a significant stockholder of NECV shares. - The Company has significant influence over Value Exchange International as the Company is the beneficial owner of approximately 38.3% of the common shares of VEII.
 Mr. Chan and another member of the Board of Directors of Hapi Metaverse, Lum Kan Fai Vincent, are both members of the Board of Directors of VEII.
-In addition to Mr. Chan, two other members of the Board of Directors of Alset Inc. are also members of the Board of Directors of VEII (Mr. Wong Shui Yeung and Mr. Wong Tat Keung).
+In addition to Mr. Chan, two other members of the Board of Directors of Alset Inc. are also members of the Board of Directors of VEII (Mr. Wong Shui Yeung and Mr. Wong Tat Keung). - The Company has significant influence over SHRG as the Company is the beneficial owner of approximately 33.4% of the common shares of SHRG, our CEO holds a director position on SHRG's Board of Directors and one of the officers of the Company is the CFO of SHRG.
+Additionally, our CEO is a significant stockholder of SHRG shares.

 On March 2, 2020 and October 29, 2021, the Company received warrants to purchase shares of American Medical REIT Inc. ("AMRE"), a related party private company, in conjunction with the Company lending two \$200,000 promissory notes.
 For further details on this transaction, refer to Note 8 - Related Party Transactions, Note Receivable from a Related Party Company.
-As of March 31, 2023 and December 31, 2022, AMRE was a private company.
+As of June 30, 2023 and December 31, 2022, AMRE was a private company.
 Based on management's analysis, the fair value of the AMRE warrants was \$0 as of December 31, 2021.
 In March 2022 both loans, together with warrants were converted into common shares of AMRE.
 After the conversion, the Company owns approximately 15.8% of AMRE.